monisharamesh04/doc_ocean/docs/GitHub/gitignore.md

     * `git push origin /<master/branch_name/>`

 !!!caution
-    Please be careful, when you push this to a repository and pull from somewhere else into a state where those files are still tracked, the files will be DELETED
+    Please be careful, when you push this to a repository and pull from somewhere else into a state where those files are still tracked, the files will be DELETED.

 ## References